TheoBounac/Deploy_SimToReal_RL_Go2/doc/Deploy.md

     <img src="ethernet.jpeg" width="500">
     <br>
    </p>
-4. Collect the network interface with :
+4. Collect the network interface

+   Type in the terminal, and collect the adress :

    ```bash
    ifconfig